 The hazards for human health of consuming products contaminated by harmful pesticides include increased risks of cancer, reproductive problems and neurological damage.
 Organically grown produce on the other hand is free of chemical residues, has a much higher vitamin and mineral content and is usually more flavoursome (which is why many top restaurants prefer to use organic ingredients).

 There are two levels of organic classification: Organic Certification and Organic in Conversion.
-Also find the note on Participatory Guarantee Systems (PGS) later in this chapter.
+Also find the note on Participatory Guarantee Systems (PGS) under the next main heading.

 A certified organic product means that the produce and the farming process has been inspected over a period by an independent, specialist certification agency to verify organic authenticity to the consumer.
 This process normally takes place over a timeframe of about 3 years.
 During the process, producers may communicate on products that they are “organic in conversion” (as may be seen for example on some major retailers products).